reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 var allMyServices = Locator.Current.GetServices<IMyService>();

-Finally, ReactiveUI does not provide a DI system itself to automatically resolve dependencies via constructor or property injection, although it is possible to combine it with an existing DI like AutoFac.
+Finally, ReactiveUI does not provide by itself a DI system to automatically resolve dependencies via constructor or property injection, although it is possible to combine it with an existing DI like AutoFac.

-However, the recommended usage by the developers to resolve dependencies from the constructor is as follows.
+However, the recommended usage by the developers for resolving dependencies from the constructor is as follows.

 public class Foo : IFoo